5G Network Rollout: Comparing Major Carriers

 - AT&T’s 5G network is on a low-band spectrum, making it closer to T-Mobile in performance than, say, Verizon.
 Its “Sub-6” GHz spectrum reaches farther than the mmWave spectrum (up to 2 miles), but at slower speeds.
 Like the other carriers, access to 5G is limited to hotspots in select U.S. cities, and you’ll need to be within range on a 5G-enabled phone.

 - The 5G+ version of AT&T’s network is what many consider “true” 5G, as it operates on that mmWave spectrum.
-However, access to this super-speedy network is currently limited to businesses and developers, so general AT&T customers will have to wait to experience the full potential of 5G.
+However, much like Verizon’s mmWave hotspots, access to this super-speedy network is even more limited than its low-band 5G spectrum.
+You’ll need to be outdoors at once of its hotspot locations to connect.

-AT&T plans to offer nationwide 5G availability plus 30 cities with select 5G+ access within the first half of the year.
+AT&T plans to offer nationwide 5G availability plus more cities with select 5G+ access within the first half of the year.
 You can also check out AT&T’s 5G coverage map below.

 Want more on AT&T’s 5G rollout?
 Jump over to our guide to AT&T’s 5G coverage and plans.